 Fire Prevention Week

 In a fire, seconds count.
 Fire prevention isn’t just for children.
-Teens, adults and the elderly are also at risk in a fire, so it’s important for everyone to take some time during fire prevention week to “Look, Listen and Learn” some ways to stay safe.
+Teens, adults and the elderly are also at risk in a fire, so it’s important for everyone to take some time during fire prevention week to learn about some ways to stay safe.

 - Prevent fires from happening by looking around your home, identify potential hazards and fix them.